openplanetary/op-geometrics/jacobs_university_contribution/README.md

 ```
 For successful installation of ADS API Python package please follow the steps described in the website <http://ads.readthedocs.io/en/latest/#getting-started> .

-In case you are using jupyter-notebook it is easier to get all other packages with conda:
+In case you are using jupyter-notebook it is easier to get all other packages with conda, e.g.

 ```shell
 conda install gdal